aaronjwilson/immuno_data_analysis/elispot.md

 In the R landscape one can rarely go wrong with a package designed by Hadley Wickam.
 Anything that he touches comes away with a very polished and professional appeal that is a delight to use.
 The packages that I will be using in the ELISpot analysis are reshape2,  plyr, stringr and for graphics ggplot2.
 Though I started with Lattice plots the quality and aesthetics of ggplot are beyond compare.

-# 1. Load libraries and data
+# 1. Load the necessary R libraries and data

 ```R
 b<-c('reshape2', 'ggplot2', 'plyr', 'stringr')